Skinner927/alexa-findmyiphone/README.md

 so this skill will work if you have 2FA enabled.

 ## Python Version
-This app was designed to be run with Python 2.7.
-No idea if it works with 3.x.
+This was developed against Python 3.6.7.
+Checkout the `py2` branch for the old Python 2 version.

 ## Hosting
 You'll need to host this project on your own server.
 Alexa will connect to your